Why do we believe our teaching to be excellent?

 Bob has a BSc (Hons) in Management and the Trinity Cert: TESOL and has been working in EFL since 1995, both as a teacher and in senior EFL management.
 Bob has worked all over the world - in Turkey, Spain, Indonesia and Australia, and has specialised in IELTS preparation and academic English, as well as being an IELTS examiner.

-The Academic Management Team, led by Alister Drury, work together to help students make as much progress as possible during their time here.
-They test new students to make sure that they are placed in the correct level and continuously monitor academic progress in the school, offering help and advice to students who need it.
-They all speak various different languages, from Russian to Japanese, and have a shared passion for language learning!
+The Management Team work together to help students reach their potential and ensure that they are happy and comfortable throughout their course.
+Neil and Alice test new students to make sure that they are placed in the correct level and continuously monitor academic progress, offering help and advice to students who need it.
 They work hard to design enjoyable English courses that suit our students' needs and enable them to make real progress.
+Carol manages the admin team, deals with finance and helps students deal with any problems they encounter during their time in Leeds.

 I began my teaching career in Japan.
 I only intended to stay there for a year but fell in love with the country and stayed for 15 years!
 As well as teaching, I train other teachers and observe classes.
 I spend my free time playing bass in an indie-rock band called Velocity Boy.
 I particularly like indie and electronic music, but am also interested in rock, metal, folk, soul, jazz, ambient and the avant garde - anything really!